sharmainec/tp/docs/UserGuide.md

 ### Searching and selecting your flashcards

-Before we can start practicing with the flashcards we just created, we must first select them using [`list`](#listing-flashcards-list), [`filter`](#filtering-flashcards-by-conditions-filter), or [`find`](#locating-flashcards-by-keywords-find) commands.
-These commands also double as the search functionality for LingoGO!, allowing you find the flashcards you need quickly.
+Before we can start practicing with the flashcards we have created, we must first select them using [`list`](#listing-flashcards-list), [`filter`](#filtering-flashcards-by-conditions-filter), or [`find`](#locating-flashcards-by-keywords-find) commands.
+These commands also act as search commands for LingoGO!, allowing you to find the flashcards you need quickly.

-1. Right now, you can select all your French flashcards easily with the `filter` command.
+1. Let's select all your French flashcards with the [`filter`](#filtering-flashcards-by-conditions-filter) command.
 Type in `filter l/French` into the command box.
 1. Upon pressing Enter, you will get a filtered list of flashcards.
 Notice how only your French language flashcards are displayed:
    ![filteredFlashcardsTutorial.png](images/filteredFlashcardsTutorial.png)

 ### Practicing with your flashcards
 Once we have selected all the French flashcards, we can finally start our practice session using LingoGO!'s [Slideshow mode](#slideshow-mode).

-1. To begin you practice session, simply type in `slideshow` into the command box and press Enter.
+1. To begin you practice session, simply type [`slideshow`](#entering-slideshow-mode-slideshow) into the command box and press Enter.
 You will now enter LingoGO!'s [Slideshow mode](#slideshow-mode) where you will see a maximised view of a flashcard.
    ![slideshowTutorial.png](images/slideshowTutorial.png)
 1. To give an answer for "Bonjour", enter `answer e/Hello` into the command box.
 You will then see the message below:
    ![answerTutorial.png](images/answerTutorial.png)